In Keeping Secrets of Silent Earth: 3 (song)

-In Keeping Secrets of Silent Earth: 3 is a song by the American progressive rock band Coheed and Cambria.
+"In Keeping Secrets of Silent Earth: 3" is a song by American progressive rock band Coheed and Cambria.
 The song was released as the third and final single from the album of the same name.
 The song did not chart and no music video was ever produced.
 The song is a staple of their live shows and one of the most popular cult hits from their discography.

 Story

 The song tells of the first exchange between Jesse, the leader of the resistance, and Mayo, general for The Red Army.

 Reception

 A reviewer for AbsolutePunk said the song "[instills] euphoria in the listener."
 Mind Equals Blown reviewer Jason Gardner, in a retrospective review of the album, called the song "huge" and "emotional."